tlamadon/dev-container-julia/README.md

  - can be opened in codespace withouth any modification (right now jupyter notebook doesn't work, but julia does)
  - works everywhere

+## Todos

+- [ ] prebuild images with some main packages (DataFrames, Plots, ...)
+- [ ] add julia extension to the dev container
+- [ ] figure out caching of package download between image rebuild
+- [ ] better documentation
+- [ ] create a template for [VSCode templates](https://containers.dev/templates) for access to be easy.

 ## Contact, issues

 Feel free to open an issue if something is not working.